where to find the

 coffee, tea and sweet treats

 If you’re on the hunt for baked goods, Home Grain Bakery will answer all your pastry prayers.
 This local franchise of regional bakeries are famed for their artisan bread as well as excellent pies and pastries, and can be found in McLaren Flat, Aldinga, Middleton, Mt Compass and Morphett Vale.
-If you’re a coffee fiend, be sure to scope out local roasters De Groot Coffee Co in Port Elliot, Goodness Coffee Co in Aldinga and Dawn Patrol Coffee in Kangarilla, or for those who prefer tea, Dandy Tea Co makes hand-blended traditional, herbal and fruit teas using South Australian produce.
-For chocolate and pastry lovers, Four Winds Chocolate in Willunga is an essential pit-stop (head to their Instagram to see what flavour filled doughnuts they’re concocting).
-You might find yourself in line at one of the Fleurieu's popular bakeries such as Yankalilla or Port Elliot.
+If you’re a coffee fiend, be sure to scope out local roasters De Groot Coffee Co in Port Elliot, Goodness Coffee Co in Aldinga and Dawn Patrol Coffee in Kangarilla.
+But if you prefer tea, Dandy Tea Co makes hand-blended traditional, herbal and fruit teas using South Australian produce.
+For chocolate and pastry lovers, Four Winds Chocolate in Willunga is an essential pit-stop (head to their Instagram to see what flavour filled doughnuts they’re concocting) or jump in line at one of the Fleurieu's popular bakeries such as Yankalilla or Port Elliot.
 And if you like honey, check out Do Bee Honey in Aldinga Beach or at the Willunga Farmers Markets.